 B. Conversion To Customers

 This one is obvious.
-We will discuss this in detail soon but keep your current data stored somewhere.
+We will discuss this in detail soon, but keep your current data stored somewhere.
 You need to know where you started to get to the end goal.

 C. Sales Trends

-Make a note of how many products you sold throughout the day/week/month.
+Note how many products you sold throughout the day/week/month.
 How much money did you generate?
 Does the income generated from the store meet your financial goal?
 If you don’t have sales goals, create one and start achieving them.

 D. Transactions

-Do you know the number of transactions that occur in your store?
-Check the number of orders placed in one day.
-Are some days better performing than others?
-How many customers are abandoning their shopping carts?
-If you collect information over a month or above, you’ll get a good idea about which days of the week are better performing.
+How many customers are abandoning their shopping cart transactions?
+If you collect information over a month or more, you’ll get a good idea about which days of the week are performing better.

-And determining what caused the spike in transactions on those days will help you recreate such high-selling periods.
+Determining what caused the spike in transactions on those days will help you recreate such high-selling periods.

 E. Popular Products

 As much as you love all your products, the customers might not feel so.
 There will always be one or two products that customers love to buy.
 And as a seller, it’s your job to know which products those are.
-You can also provide relevant developments relating to customers’ search queries in the same product category.
-This provides a personalised shopping experience and is used by many eCommerce businesses.

 2. Increase Your eCommerce Website Speed